wrenparismoe/magic-squares/README.md

 Elapsed Time: 477738600 \
 Recursive Calls: 986410

 **2. Brute Force #2:** Using two recursive methods, all r-permutations of the n<sup>2</sup>-set are computed.
-Every combination of r-permutations is found and tested in the buildSquares method to determine if a magic square is formed.
+Every arrangement of r-permutations is found and tested in the buildSquares method to determine if a magic square is formed.
 (Only works for 3 x 3 magic squares)

 3 x 3: \
 Total Permutations: 504 \